androbwebb/PHP-Timezone/README.md

 A small php script that can convert a lat/long coordinate pair into the time at that location.

+-- Uses http://www.earthtools.org 's timezone tool.
+My project is basically a wrapper for that.

 Class PHPTimezone_Location

 Represents a location - Given a latitude and longitude, this object holds data about the time at that location.